-Now the Co.
-Kilkenny Shed Support Volunteer for the Irish Men’s Sheds Association, the support of Delahunty’s shed-mates has also been crucial to his recovery.
+Now known as the Co Kilkenny Shed Support Volunteer for the Irish Men’s Sheds Movement Association.
+The support of Delahunty’s shed-mates has also been crucial to his recovery.
 “People will come over discretely and ask ‘how are you getting on?’
 Four of the men have military backgrounds – the camaraderie is similar to the army”.

-Delahunty describes himself as “deeply embedded” in the shed and is determined to wring every last ounce of joy from it.
-“I’m 71.
+Delahunty describes himself as “deeply embedded” in the shed and is determined to wring every last ounce of joy from it “I’m 71.
 I don’t have a long career ahead of me,” he laughs.
-“If I don’t do it now, I might not do it.”
+He “If I don’t do it now, I might not do it.”

 For those unfamiliar with the concept, the men’s shed movement originated in Australia in the mid-90s.